The Backpacker’s Complete Guide to Shkoder, Albania

 The hostels in Albania always hit it out of the park, and The Wanderer’s Hostel was no different.
 It may not have been the most luxurious hostel out there, but the staff went so far out of their way to make sure you were taken care of.
 I barely had to lift a finger to do anything in Shkoder.
 If you plan on doing the stunning Valbone to Theth hike, stay at Wanderer’s.
 They booked my buses, ferry, and accommodation for me.
 They also let you leave your bags at the hostel for as long as you want so you don’t need to carry everything with you on the hike.
 For 8 euros a night with breakfast included, this is unbeatable value for its location and hospitality.

-The Wanderer’s Hostel does tend to get booked up pretty quickly though, so try booking in advance.
-If you’re out of luck and don’t have a spot there, make sure to check out the other hostels in Shkoder.
-There are quite a few other ones.
+The Wanderer’s Hostel does tend to get booked up pretty quickly though, so be sure to make your booking in advance.
+If you’re out of luck and can’t snag a bed there, make sure to check out the other hostels in Shkoder.
+Albania is growing increasingly popular as a travel destination and quite a few hostels have started popping up in the tourist hotspots.

 How To Get Around Shkoder

 Shkoder is a perfectly-sized city.
 It’s big enough that public transportation runs frequently throughout the city.
-However, most travelers will be based in the historic city center.
-This area is very walkable.
+However, most travelers will be based in the historic city center, and this area is very walkable.
 Shkoder is also apparently one of the top ten most bike-friendly cities in Europe.
 You can rent a bicycle in Shkoder for around 3 euros a day.
-It’s good if you want to get outside the city and explore some of the surrounding natural beauty, like Shkoder Lake.
+It’s good if you want to get outside the city and explore some of the surrounding natural beauty like Shkoder Lake.

 Taxis are also everywhere in Shkoder.
 I found them to be reasonably priced, but still a last resort if I couldn’t figure out how to walk or bus somewhere.
 Hitchhiking was a reliable option throughout Albania, and Shkoder was no different.
 It is a little weird to do it in the city center, and you probably won’t need to.
 However, we did hitchhike back from Rozafa Castle because we were too lazy to walk the 45 minutes back to the city center.
 Basically, you won’t have any trouble getting around Shkoder.
 Public transportation is reliable and inexpensive, but walking and cycling should get you everywhere just fine.